What do Indian COVID patients go through after testing positive? | DW | 06.05.2021

 Moreover, access to social media and online resources is not universal even in urban areas like New Delhi.
 For those without smartphones or regular internet access, the only option is to go to the hospital and wait for their turn.

 A common symptom among people suffering from COVID-19 is breathlessness caused by low blood oxygen levels.
-According to medical experts, it is what eventually causes death in many patients.
+According to medical experts, it is what eventually causes patients to die.

 In cases where a patient's oxygen saturation drops below a certain point, doctors recommend providing immediate oxygen support.

-Vibhor Bedi, the Executive Director at the East Delhi Medical Centre, suggests that these patients should first reach out to their doctors — someone they regularly consult, and who is aware of their medical history.
+Vibhor Bedi, executive director at the East Delhi Medical Centre, suggests that these patients should first contact their doctors — someone they regularly consult, and who is aware of their medical history.

 "Hospitalization should be considered only when there is a dire need, particularly when the oxygen saturation goes down to low levels," Bedi told DW.